Inyo National Forest: Ecology

 The Inyo National Forest contains the Ancient Bristlecone Pine Forest, which protects specimens of Great Basin bristlecone pines (Pinus longaeva).
-One of these bristlecone pines is "Methuselah", the second oldest known non-clonal living tree on earth at more than 4,839 years old; the oldest known tree (discovered 2013) also lives in the park.
+One of these bristlecone pines is "Methuselah", the second oldest known non-clonal living tree on earth at more than 4,839 years old.
+An older bristlecone pine was reportedly discovered by Tom Harlan in 2009, based on a sample core collected in 1957.
+According to Harlan, the tree was 5,062 years old and still living in 2010.
+Neither the tree nor the sample core could be located after Harlan's death in 2013.

 The forest also harbors an estimated 238000 acre of old-growth forests.
 The most abundant trees in these forests are lodgepole pine (Pinus contorta) and Jeffrey pine (Pinus jeffreyi).

 Filming location

 Many movies and television series have been filmed in the Inyo National Forest.
 Some are Ride the High Country (1962) starring Randolph Scott and Joel McCrea, Nevada Smith (1966) starring Steve McQueen, Will Penny (1968) starring Charlton Heston, Joe Kidd (1972) and High Plains Drifter (1973) starring Clint Eastwood, and the sci-fi film Star Trek: Insurrection (1998).

 Inyo National Forest also served as the filming location for the second half of the second episode in the BBC's Walking with Monsters (2005) documentary series, which was set in Early Permian Germany.